-(FMC) Metropolitan Area Networks (MANs).
-They provide network traffic processing capacity.
-Network traffic is processed and forwarded by the underlying hardware according to routing decisions downloaded from Yunshan software.
-Network Management Server This includes any Management workstation with an SSH client installed that is used to establish a protected channel with the TOE Local Console This includes any Console that is directly connected to the TOE via the Serial Console Port and is used by the TOE administrator to support TOE administration.
-NTP Server The TOE supports secure communications with an NTP server in order to synchronize the date and time on the TOE with the NTP server's date and time.
-Syslog Server This includes any syslog server to which the TOE would transmit syslog messages.
+j l This includes any Management workstation with an SSH client installed that is used to establish a protected channel with the TOE This includes any Console that is directly connected to the TOE via the Serial Console Port and is used by the TOE administrator to support TOE administration.
+This includes any syslog server to which the TOE would transmit syslog messages.